automategreen/docs/source/pc/api/index.html.md

 | async     | boolean | Update the devices asynchronously (default=false) |

 <aside class="notice">
-When `async=true` the API response will be a 202 with no body.
+When <code>async=true</code> the API response will be a 202 with no body.
 The device's response code will be stored in `function` status.
 The setting will persist even if the devices is unreachable and be applied once the devices is connected.
 </aside>

 ## Configure FFR